Key Takeaways

 How Do You Choose a Beginner Local LLM Model?

-Model selection depends on three constraints: available RAM, acceptable inference speed, and the tasks you want to perform.
+Model selection for local LLMs depends on three constraints: available RAM, inference speed, and task type -- in that order of priority.

-On an 8-core laptop CPU, Llama 3.2 3B generates 25β45 tokens/sec.
-On Apple M3 Pro, it reaches 70β90 tokens/sec.
+In our testing on an 8-core laptop CPU, Llama 3.2 3B generates 25-45 tokens/sec.
+On Apple M3 Pro, it reaches 70-90 tokens/sec.
 Quality is adequate for summarization, Q&A, and simple coding tasks, but falls short of 7B models on multi-step reasoning.

 | Spec | Value |